Free Template + Interactive Builder + Risk Checker

 Independent Contractor vs. Employee: Side-by-Side Comparison

-The difference between a contractor and employee is not just about the label on the agreement.
+The difference is not just about the label on the agreement.
 It is about the actual working relationship.
-This comparison covers the 8 key factors that the IRS, DOL, and state agencies evaluate.
+Here are 8 key factors the IRS, DOL, and state agencies evaluate.

 FactorIndependent ContractorEmployee